markfinger/webpack-build/README.md

 -------

 Once your a compilation request has completed successfully, the output is cached and subsequent requests will be served from memory until a compiler invalidates it.
-Cached output is also written to disk, so cold boots are fast.
+To avoid webpack's slow startup, cached output is also written to disk.

 When serving cached data, a compiler is spun up in the background so that the cache only has to serve data until the compiler has completed.
 Once the compiler's ready, webpack's incremental